ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 Along with the `bal persist init` command, you can specify the `datastore` that you are going to use in the application and also the `module` that you need to add the generated code to.
 Both these parameters are optional.
 If you don’t provide them, the datastore will be set to `inmemory`, and the module will be set to `root` module by default.

-This changes the Ballerina package as follows,
+This changes the Ballerina package as follows.

 ```
 ├── rainier